ScottFeichter/Z__Scripts/AppBuilders/FullStack/PERN/appAcademy/aa12-backend-authenticate-me/README-backend-Rust-phase-0.md

 ## Backend and Frontend Separation

-In this project, you will separate the backend Express code from the frontend React code.
+In this project, you will separate the backend Axum code from the frontend React code.

 Inside of the root directory of your project folder, create two folders called